peterklijn/blogposts/professional-scala-development-in-sublime/professional_scala_development_in_sublime.md

 ![Creating a spray marshaller][multiline-marshaller]

+You may have heard of the Ensime project, which makes more Scala-specific features available to Sublime Text.
+While it sounds interesting, so far I haven't found the need to actually experiment with it, so I guess I'm already happy with Sublime Text without it.

 Missing something in this post?
-Or have something to add to it?
-Let me know!
-Better yet, share it by posting a comment :)
+Let me know by posting a comment.

 Did you like this post?
 Check out [this blog][xebia-blog-scala-atom] about developing Scala in Atom!